brettgullan/docker-craftcms/README.md

 Thus, with minimal Docker experience, it is easy to reconfigure an environment to use Postgres, or Nginx if desired.

+Check out the `use-nginx` branch of this repo for a boilerplate that uses Nginx instead of Apache.

 ## Motivation

 I didn't want to get into highly bespoke or custom image builds.
 I've always found they're not worth the effort.
 Environments and technologies change too frequently, and I don't have time to maintain them.
 I wanted a 'stock' environment that would be easy to update and maintain, and that could be added to existing projects and modified per-project as and when required.